This is your chance to be part of Oxford’s prestigious and proudly independent student newspaper in its 100th year.

 Section editor – due 8pm Monday, 30th November

 Section editors focus on a specific section of the paper (news, film, life, etc).
 They are responsible for commissioning pieces for that section, taking pitches, working with contributors to edit their pieces, uploading to the website, and laying-in the print edition.
 They decide content, so creative ideas on what you’d like to see out of a section are appreciated!
 Apply to be a section editor here.

 Deputy section editors assist the section editor in the roles mentioned above.
 This is an ideal role if you’re dipping your toes into journalism, or if you have other time commitments next term.
-Apply to be a deputy section editor here.
+Apply to be a deputy section editor here (same form as above).

 The Video section brings a strong visual element to journalism.
 If you have experience in production and editing, or are just keen to learn, then apply to join the video team as a section editor using the application above.

 The Creative team provides illustrations, photos, designs, and infographics – take a look at the latest magazine editions to see what they can do.
 We welcome any and all art styles.
 In this role, section editors would work with you to produce illustrations befitting a piece.
 Here is the application for creative team, which involves submitting some of your artwork.